shawndegroot/SQL-Code/README.md

 Table: google_file_store

+#### Logic:

+a) Count number of occurrences of word 'bull' with count() and like

+b) Count number of occurrences of word 'bear' with count() and like

+c) Stack results of both select statements vertically with union clause

 ```
 SELECT 'bull' AS words, COUNT(*)
 FROM google_file_store t1
-WHERE contents ILIKE '%bull%'
+WHERE contents LIKE '%bull%'
 UNION
 SELECT 'bear' AS words, COUNT(*)
 FROM google_file_store t1
-WHERE contents ILIKE '%bear%'
+WHERE contents LIKE '%bear%'
 ```